This a live post that will be updated regularly to report the latest news on the Coronavirus in Thailand.

 The bank employees who operate at all foreign exchange offices (FX Booth) have been ordered to close.
 They will Self-quarantine at home for 14 days according to the Department of Disease Control's guidelines by order of the Ministry of Public Health.
 Currently, no bank employees have been infected with COVID-19 in any way.
 Customers are able to use the foreign exchange service via electronic banking as usual.

-- On the 8th of March, the Ministry of Public Health of Thailand (MoPH) announced that of a group of 133 Thai nationals returning to Thailand from South Korea, 6 are PUIs and are now under treatment/investigation, and 60 Thai nationals (33 female, 27 male) who had traveled from Daegu or North Gyeongsang are now quarantined at the Thai Navy Base at Sattahip.
+- 8th March: The Ministry of Public Health of Thailand (MoPH) announced that of a group of 133 Thai nationals returning to Thailand from South Korea, 6 are PUIs and are now under treatment/investigation, and 60 Thai nationals (33 female, 27 male) who had traveled from Daegu or North Gyeongsang are now quarantined at the Thai Navy Base at Sattahip.
 The rest of the group, 67 persons, will be sent to designated government sites for 14-day quarantine in their hometowns.

-- On Saturday, 7th of March 2020, the MoPH announced two new cases of COVID-19, bringing the total number of cases in Thailand to 50.
+- 7th March: The MoPH announced two new cases of COVID-19, bringing the total number of cases in Thailand to 50.
 Both new cases are Thai nationals who visited Italy along with a previously reported confirmed case.
 All three returned to Thailand on 2 March

 Does Thailand have Coronavirus?